 Students who withdraw or receive an “F” for *non-attendance or *non-participation from all their classes are subject to the Return of Title IV Federal Financial Aid Programs Policy.

-*If a student ceases to attend ALL registered classes and/or ceases to participate in an academically related activity at any point during their Semester or Term of enrollment the faculty will use their discretion to assign an appropriate grade and supporting last date of attendance.
+*If a student ceases to attend all registered classes and/or ceases to participate in an academically related activity at any point during their Semester or Term of enrollment, the faculty will use their discretion to assign an appropriate grade and supporting last date of attendance.
 For more information, please review your campus catalog for grading and academic policies.